 Mark holds a Masters of Public Administration and a Bachelor of Business Degree.
-He is a Graduate Member of the Australian Institute of Company Directors and a Fellow of the Institute of Management and Leadership.
+He is a Graduate Member of the Australian Institute of Company Directors and an Executive Fellow of the Australian and New Zealand School of Government.

 If you need to get in touch with our board, email email@example.com.

 Voula Messimeri AM was appointed to the NAATI Board from 1 November 2014, bringing to the Board significant experience and skills as an executive and non-executive director.